Summary of Product Characteristics Updated 01-Feb-2021 | Norgine Limited

 Absorption of both iron and antibiotic may be reduced if oral iron is given with tetracycline.
 Administration of iron preparations and tetracyclines should be separated by 2 to 3 hours.

-Concomitant use of chloramphenicol with iron should be avoided as chloramphenicol delays plasma iron clearance, incorporation of iron into red blood cells and interferes with erythropoiesis.
+Concomitant use of chloramphenicol will delayplasma iron clearance, incorporation of iron into red blood cells and interfere with erythropoiesis (see section 4.4).

-Concomitant use of iron with methyldopa should be avoided as oral iron may antagonise the hypotensive effect of methyldopa.
+Concomitant use of iron with methyldopa may antagonise the hypotensive effect of methyldopa (see section 4.4).